 Yes!
 They contain cream cheese, which needs to be kept in the refrigerator to maintain its freshness.

-Oreo balls will stay fresh for up to 1 week in the refrigerator.
+These truffles will stay fresh for up to 1 week in the refrigerator.

 Yes!
 They can be frozen for up to 2 months!

 If you don’t adequately chill them before dipping in chocolate, the chocolate will be too hot and will melt the balls, causing them to crumble apart.

 Store leftover Oreo balls in an airtight container in the refrigerator for up to 1 week.
 Do not leave these truffles out of refrigeration for more than 2 hours.